MCNP Guide

 Photon Production

-PHYS:p 20 0 1 1 $ Enable photonuclear to 20 MeVControl secondary particle production for coupled neutron-photon calculations.
+PHYS:p 20 0 0 -1 $ Photonuclear ON, analog (4th entry ispn=-1)Control secondary particle production for coupled neutron-photon calculations.
 Essential for shielding and activation studies.

 Library Selection Guidelines